NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Enable demand-dial for the WAN Miniport (PPPOE).

-        3.  []{#you_use .anchor}You use DirectAccess for all Windows 8
-            and later remote clients, but you use VPN to support Windows 7 clients.
+        3. You use DirectAccess for all Windows 8 and later remote clients, but you use VPN to support Windows 7 clients.
 You need to configure VPN to use IP addresses controlled by the Remote Access server.
 What settings do you need to make?
             (Choose all that apply.)

             a.
 In the Routing And Remote Access console, select Assign Addresses Automatically.